dakilaserasinghe/oprollup/README.md

 Compiled 7 Solidity files successfully opr_contract deployed to 0x5FbDB2315678afecb367f032d93F642f64180aa3
 ```
-If the contract address difers with above, change it in the .env file.
+If the contract address differs with above, change it in the .env file.

 5. connect user wallet.\
 In the root directory and run